google/skia/site/user/api/SkBitmap_Reference.md

 void validate() const;
 </pre>

-Asserts if internal values are illegal or inconsistent.
-Only available if SK_DEBUG is defined at compile time.
+asserts if <a href="#Bitmap">Bitmap</a> is invalid (debug only)Asserts if internal values are illegal or inconsistent.
+Only available if
+SK_DEBUG is defined at compile time.

 ### See Also